SvenWille/LogicForwardProofs/README.md

 # LogicForwardProofs

 - scroll down for exercises in FOL (first order logic)
 - for original source code (using plain ascii instead of unicode) and alternative/other solutions have a look at the "src" folder

+#### Number of exercises

+Propositional logic: 40
+First order logic: 15

+#### Important Rules

+impI = implication introduction mp = modus ponens (also implication elimination) impE = implication elimination conjI = conjunction/and introduction conjE =conjunction/and elimination disjI1 =disjunction/or introduction (where a new the right side or "or" is added: A => A \/ B) disjI2 = like disjI1 but positions swapped disjE = disjunction/or elimination exI = existential introduction exE = existential elimination allI = all introduction allE = all elimination assumption = uses a previously stated assumption

 ## Propositional Logic